-When an application has been made for a proposed zoning change (rezoning or special use), the applicant shall post signs on the subject property as follows:
+When an application has been made for a proposed zoning decision as defined in O.C.G.A.
+36-66-3(4), including zoning change (rezoning or special use), the applicant shall post signs on the subject property as follows:

-- (1) Said sign shall be located on private property at or near the margin of the public right-of-way upon which said property abuts or depends upon for access. - (2) The signs shall be placed on the property at 500 foot intervals.
+- (1) Said sign shall be located on private property at or near the margin of the public rightof-way upon which said property abuts or depends upon for access. - (2) The signs shall be placed on the property at 500 foot intervals.
 If the property in question has a 500 foot or less frontage, only 1 sign is required.
-If the property fronts on more than 1 public right-of-way, 1 sign shall be required for each right-of-way. - (3) For a rezoning application, the sign shall read as follows:
+If the property fronts on more than 1 public right-of-way, 1 sign shall be required for each right-of-way.

+(3) For a rezoning application, the sign shall read as follows:

 NOTICE TO REZONE

 Name of Applicant or Owner: Present Zoning:

 Address: Proposed Zoning:

 Telephone: Proposed Use of Property:

 Date and Time of Planning Commission Hearing:

+Location of Hearing:

 Date and Time of Board of Commissioners Hearing:

+Location of Hearing:

-Additional Information: Harris County Department of Community Development,
+Additional Information: Harris County Department of Community Development, 706-628-4700